Emanuel AME Church

 “upon this rock I will build my church, and all the powers of hell will not conquer it”

-In spite of its past fires, earthquakes, storms and recent tragic losses of its Pastor and nine members, Emanuel AME Church still stands as being “more than a conqueror.”
-As in Christ teaching from Matthew Chapter 16 verse 18 of the New Living Translation, “upon this rock I will build my church, and all the powers of hell will not conquer it.”
+Emanuel AME Church still stands as being “more than a conqueror.”
+In spite of its past fires, earthquakes, storms, and recent tragic losses of its Pastor and nine members.
+As in Christ’s teaching from Matthew, Chapter 16 verse 18 of the New Living Translation, “Upon this rock I will build my church, and all the powers of hell will not conquer it.”

 “They’ll Know We are Christians by Our Love”

 It is quite fitting that “Emmanuel” meaning “God with us” was placed in the name of Emanuel AME Church.
 While mourning, those who remain extend forgiveness.
-Instead of hatred they choose to love.
-A very talented Christian hymn writer, Peter Scholtes, needed a song for an upcoming interracial church event.
-Sung by Christian song artists, Jars of Clay, Scholtes wrote the famous hymn “They’ll Know We are Christians by Our Love.”
-Scholtes always ended his letters with “Let there be peace in the world. “
+They chose love instead of hatred.
+Peter Scholtes, a very talented Christian hymn writer, wrote a song for an upcoming interracial church event.
+It is sung by Jars of Clay, a Christian song artist.
+Scholtes wrote the famous hymn “They’ll Know We Are Christians by Our Love.”
+Furthermore, Scholtes always ended his letters with “Let there be peace in the world. “

-How has the history of the Emanuel AME church or the AMEC organization impacted your life?
-Share your experiences.
-Share your testimonies.
-They will be greatly appreciated.
-Also visit us at KNCB.ORG for sermon videos, information about Azusa Street, Christian songs and more.
-Please like our page on Facebook.
+Has the history of the Emanuel AME church or the AMEC organization impacted your life?
+We greatly appreciate your sharing any experiences and testimonies.
+Also visit us at KNCB.ORG for sermon videos, information about Azusa Street, Christian songs, and more.

 ©Vivian Caine – All Rights Reserved